f5devcentral/vscode-f5/README.md

-# f5-fast README
+# vscode-f5-fast README

-This is the README for the F5 Automation Services Templates, "vscode-f5-fast".
+This is the README for the F5 Automation Services Templates(FAST), "vscode-f5-fast".

-This extension is intented to help interface with FAST to manage templates and deploy applications.
+This extension is intented to help interface with the FAST servoce to manage templates and deploy applications.

-## Features
+## Features and workflows

+* Connect to FAST service/engine (via API)
+  * Manage multiple FAST services
+    * select which one to work with
+  * Authenticate
+  * List templates
+  * Upload template
+  * Clone template?
+  * Create template
+  * Deploy template

+[Detailed work flow ideas] (./workflows.md)

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.